Cyrus Christie: Swansea City

-On 1 November 2024, Christie joined joined EFL Championship side Swansea City on a free contract until the end of the 2024-2025 season.
+On 1 November 2024, Christie joined EFL Championship side Swansea City on a free contract until the end of the 2024-2025 season.

 Bolton Wanderers

 On 1 September 2025, Christie joined League One side Bolton Wanderers on a free contract until the end of the 2025–26 season, with the option of a further year.

+His contract was mutually terminated early on 28 August 2026.

+Hanoi FC

+On 1 September 2026, Christie joined V.League 1 club Hanoi FC.

 International career

 Born in England, Christie was eligible to represent the Republic of Ireland through his grandmother from Dublin.
 In October 2014, Ireland manager Martin O'Neill asked Christie to represent the Republic of Ireland, having been impressed with his performances for Derby at the beginning of the 2014-15 season following his move from Coventry.
 On 10 November, Christie was called into the Ireland squad for a UEFA Euro 2016 qualifying match against Scotland, and a friendly against the United States.

 On 18 November 2014, Christie made his international debut for Ireland against the United States, in a 4–1 win at the Aviva Stadium, with O'Neill praising his performance.
 He scored his first international goal on his next cap, a 4–0 away win over Gibraltar on 4 September 2015 which was his competitive debut in UEFA Euro 2016 qualifying.
 That 8 October, he played in a victory over world champions Germany in another qualifier, and was praised for his contributions.

-Christie was named as apart of Martin O’Neill’s 23 man squad for Euro 2016.
+Christie was named as part of Martin O’Neill’s 23 man squad for Euro 2016.
 Christie remained an unused substitute for all four of Ireland’s games during the tournament.

 Christie scored an own goal on 14 November 2017 as the Irish lost 5–1 at home to Denmark in a 2018 FIFA World Cup qualifying play-off.
 He was subsequently the target of online racist abuse, which the Football Association of Ireland reported to the police.